 The purpose of Ph.D. qualifier is to ensure that the student has acquired an appropriate breadth in major computer science areas relevant to his/her research interest.
-The Ph.D. qualifier is based on taking graduate courses from the following three areas:
+The Ph.D. qualifier is based on taking graduate courses from the following four areas - three core areas and one elective area.